Uyghur county in China has highest prison rate in the world

 “I had collapsed,” Ayup said.
 “I had told other people’s stories …. and now this is me telling my own story from my childhood.”

-The widely admired teacher, Adil Tursun, was the only one in the high school in Toquzaq who could teach Uyghur students in Chinese.
-He was a Communist Party member who had previously won a Model Worker award, and he tutored children during his free time.
-Every year, the students from his class had the best chemistry test scores in the town.
+The widely-admired teacher, Adil Tursun, was the only one in the high school in Toquzaq who could teach Uyghur students in Chinese.
+He was a Communist Party member, and every year his students had the best chemistry test scores in the town.

 Wu reported from Taipei, Taiwan.